hackclub/hackclub/meetings/2015-09-29_slackin_off.md

   1. Manually
   2. Slackin: https://github.com/rauchg/slackin
 2. How do people navigate to the Slack
-  1. Slackin link should check if they are already authed and forward them to the Slack
+  1. Slackin link should check if they are already authenticated and forward them to the Slack
 3. Implementation
   1. Timeline
   2. Who's doing it?